microsoft/ts-gyb/documentation/generated/interfaces/ParseConfiguration.md

 • **source**: `Record`<`string`, `string`[]\>

 Scoped source file paths.
 The key is the scope name and the value is an array of the source file paths.
+[Glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) are allowed.
 If it is a relative path, it will be resolved based on the configuration file path.

-For example, `{ "api": ["src/api/IEditor.ts", "src/api/ILogger.ts"] }`
+For example, `{ "api": ["src/api/IEditor.ts", "src/bridge/*.ts"] }`